lalkulaib/lalkulaib.github.io/content/_index.md

       text: |-
         I'm an Assistant Professor of Computer Science at Kuwait University.
 My research focuses on developing innovative models with practical applications in social media analytics, behavioral modeling, and public health.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of graph-based models and Deep Learning in understanding and interpreting the complexities of human language and online behavior, with a specific interest in Arabic NLP and low-resource languages.
+        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of graph-based models and Deep Learning in understanding and interpreting the complexities of human language and online behavior, with a specific interest in low-resource languages.

         Please reach out to collaborate 😃
     design: